lewiswolf/personal-latex-template/readme.md

 The easiest way to get the template up and running is to download install.sh and run `$ sh install.sh` in your project directory.

-To switch between _article_ and _journal_ document types, uncomment the top lines in both the master.tex and document.tex.
+To switch between _article_ and _journal_ document types, uncomment the top lines in both the index.tex and document.tex.
 Default is _article_.

-To add chapters or other tex files to your master.tex file, use `\include{filename}` for .tex files and `\includepdf{filename.pdf}` for everything else.
+To add chapters or other tex files to your index.tex file, use `\include{filename}` for .tex files and `\includepdf{filename.pdf}` for everything else.

 I'm a big fan of the APA citation and reference style, so to cite things use `\citep{}` for a parenthetical citation or `\citet{}` for a text-style citation.